junxit/us-congress-bills-113/metadata.md

 - 2013-10-10 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 249 - 175 (Roll no. 540).(text: CR H6466)
 - 2013-10-10 — Point of order sustained against the motion to recommit with instructions.
 - 2013-10-10 — The previous question was ordered pursuant to the rule. (consideration: CR S6471)
+- 2013-10-11 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2013-10-12 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 219.